amoeba/grpc_bench/README.md

 #### Go

+This tests a GRPC client streaming a single RPC from the server containing a variable-size payload of bytes.

 Run the server and client commands in separate terminals.
 When each server starts up, it will create a `[]byte` (and fill it with random data) so beware of how much memory you want to use.

 w/o TLS, 1 GiB test size